GoogleCloudPlatform/enterprise-knowledge-solution/README.md

 ## Solution Architecture

-![Solution Architecture](assets/deployment-architecture.png "Solution Architecture") The above diagram dipicts a [Dataflow](DATAFLOW.md) of how the documents uploaded into Google Cloud Storage bucket is processed and prepared for search and summarization.
+![Solution Architecture](assets/deployment-architecture.png "Solution Architecture") The above diagram depicts a [Dataflow](DATAFLOW.md) of how the documents uploaded into Google Cloud Storage bucket is processed and prepared for search and summarization.

 ### Enterprise Foundations

 This Solution assumes that you have already configured an enterprise-ready foundation.
-The foundation is not a technical prequisite (meaning, you can use the [deployment guide](#deployment-guide) without a foundation).
+The foundation is not a technical prerequisite (meaning, you can use the [deployment guide](#deployment-guide) without a foundation).
 However, we recommend that you build an enterprise-ready foundation before releasing production workloads with sensitive data.

 For more details, see [Deploying Solutions to an enterprise-ready foundation](docs/foundation.md)